JamesSkemp/words/content/post/google-sketchup-6-released-().md

 +++
 title = "Google SketchUp 6 released (?)"
-summary = "Google SketchUp is getting some more attention, so what do you think about the software?" draft = false comments = true date = "2007-01-09T20:57:00-06:00"
+description = "Google SketchUp is getting some more attention, so what do you think about the software?" draft = false comments = true date = "2007-01-09T20:57:00-06:00"